top of page

 After his father passed away, Yang Guang ascended to the throne and forced his big brother to commit suicide.

-Guang's other brothers and nephews who may threaten his throne were either murdered or grounded to death.
+Other brothers and nephews of Guang, who posed a threat to his throne, were either murdered or executed.

 Portrait of Emperor Yang of Sui, by Artist Yan Liben (601 — 673) — Museum of Fine Arts, Boston